18F/handbook/tools/slack/getting-started.md

 ## Usage

-Slack is required for all TTS staff.
+Slack is used by all TTS staff.
 Some things you'll want to remember, especially if you're new to Slack:

 - **Abide by the [TTS Code of Conduct]({{site.baseurl}}/code-of-conduct).** This includes use of avatars, emoji, files, and links.
 If you see anyone violating our Code of Conduct, see the reporting section.
 - [**Assume everything you share/do in Slack will be made public, and attributed back to you.**](../records/)